Administration🔗

 ).

-- The yellow Status box text reads Awaiting Status.
+- The yellow Status box text will read Awaiting Status.
 When it changes to Connected, the process is complete.